How to Find Ideas for Your Story

-One of the first challenges that budding authors invariably face immediately after deciding to write a book is attempting to figure out how in the world they will come up with enough ideas to tell a story that is hundreds of pages long.
-Sitting there, staring at the pristine expanse of a blank page while knowing that so much work lies ahead of you can be incredibly disconcerting, and without having mastered effective techniques for generating and embellishing people (characters), places (settings), and plot, it is easy to wind up feeling frustrated, which can result in having a hard time getting started on your novel.
+One of the first challenges that budding authors invariably face after deciding to write a book is figuring out how they will generate enough story ideas to fill hundreds of pages.
+Sitting there, staring at the pristine expanse of a blank page while pondering all of the work lying ahead can be incredibly disconcerting.
+Without having mastered effective techniques for inventing and embellishing people (characters), places (settings), and plot, it’s easy to wind up feeling frustrated and run out of steam.

 The heart of a story: Drawing inspiration from everyday life, monumental moments, and dreams

 The ordinary drama of your daily life, the important events from your past, as well as your fantasies and dreams, can all be mined and transmuted into fantastic storytelling material.
 The things that have hurt you, the things that have helped you.
 Love and loss.
 Memories of those times that have filled you with anticipation and joy, suffering and dread, even the boredom from your weekly routine, can all be harvested for valuable ideas to use with your plot, settings, and characters.
 Everyday events as well as monumental moments.

 In fact, every fictional story draws inspiration from everyday life in a number of important ways, even those dealing with fantastical subject matter and larger than life characters.
 This is because carefully positioned droplets of ordinary emotions and universal human experiences are the glue that holds the rest of a story together.
 Their inclusion in your novel helps to ensure that the events occurring within will resonate with the reader, enabling your story to linger with them long after they leave the last page behind.

 I am not suggesting that you literally recreate these events from your past in your stories.
 However, their emotional significance can be translated into the world and characters of your novel, helping the reader to connect with your narrative by infusing it with a sense of authenticity.